 Key Benefits:

-- High in antioxidants for overall well-being
+- High in antioxidants for overall well-being.

-- Healthy fats for sustained energy
+- Healthy fats for sustained energy.

-- Can be added to smoothies, oatmeal, or eaten as a snack
+- Can be added to smoothies, oatmeal, or eaten as a snack in moderation.

 10. Healthy Cereals

 Whole-grain cereals are packed with fiber, vitamins, and minerals and offer a balanced source of carbohydrates and protein.
+Opt for cereals that are low in added sugar and high in whole grains.

-- Calories: Approximately 150-200 kcal
+- Calories: Approximately 166 kcal (Cooked) [15]

-- Carbohydrates: 30-40 g – Sustained energy release
+- Carbohydrates: 28 g [15] – Sustained energy release

-- Protein: 6-8 g – Supports muscle recovery
+- Protein: 6 g [15] – Supports muscle recovery

-- Fibre: 4-6 g – Aids digestion
+- Fibre: 4 g [15] – Aids digestion

 Key Benefits:

-- Provides long-lasting energy
+- Provides long-lasting energy.

-- Rich in fibre for gut health
+- Rich in fibre for gut health.

-Including healthy cereals in your breakfast can set a strong nutritional tone for the day and help with consistent weight gain.
+- Including healthy cereals in your breakfast can set a strong nutritional tone for the day and help with consistent weight gain.

 11. Dried Fruits

 Dried fruits are compact, calorie-rich, and naturally sweet, perfect for healthy weight gain.
-They’re full of essential nutrients and provide quick energy.
+They’re full of essential nutrients and can provide quick energy.

-- Calories: Around 120–150 kcal
+- Calories: Around 108 kcal [16]

-- Carbohydrates: 30 g – mainly from natural sugars
+- Carbohydrates: 28 g [16] – mainly from natural sugars

 - Fat: Minimal to nil

-- Protein–2 g – small but supportive
+- Protein: 1 g [16] – Small but supportive

 Key Benefits:

-- High in calories and easy to snack on
+- High in calories and easy to snack on.

-- Great for boosting energy levels between meals
+- Great for boosting energy levels between meals.

-- Pairs well with nuts or yoghurt for extra nutrition
+- Pairs well with nuts or yoghurt for extra nutrition.

 - Adding a handful of dried fruits to your daily diet can increase your calorie intake without making you feel overly full.